The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Introduction

 While we have not further investigated the automorphism groups of the groups $F_n$ and $T_n$ as given by Brin and Guzm\'an, the connection with transducers and the rational group appears to provide a very natural framework for exploring some of the questions raised in their paper.
 Indeed, we hope the viewpoint taken here towards the groups of automorphisms that we study may help to further understand the `exotic' automorphisms found by Brin and Guzm\'an.

-In the next subsection, for given $1\leqslant r<n$, we briefly describe the Cantor space $\CCnr$ and the groups $\Gnr$, $\Rnr$, $\Snr$ mentioned above (and some other groups of interest as well).
-After that, we state our chief results.
+In the next subsections for given $1 \le r \le n$ we define the Cantor space $\CCnr$ and the groups $\Gnr$, $\Bnr$, and $\Rnr$ mentioned above (and some other groups of interest as well).
+After that we give precise statements of our chief results.
 We will also interleave some discussion of the state of current research on the questions answered here.